× Search

 / Categories: NZ blog

-Ultimate guide to responsible freedom camping in NZ.
+Ultimate guide to responsible freedom camping in NZ

 Freedom camping in New Zealand offers a unique way to explore the country's stunning landscapes while enjoying the flexibility of the open road.
 Whether you're exploring the mountains and fjords of the South Island or the forests and beaches of the North, there are loads of amazing places to park up in your campervan hire.
 In this guide, we'll cover everything you need to know about responsible freedom camping – from the rules and regulations to the top spots around the country.